 If you have been injured by a speeding car, call our Las Vegas personal injury attorneys to learn more.
 You may be eligible for compensatory damages.

-1. What are the laws for speeding in a school zone in Las Vegas, Nevada?
+1. What are the laws for speeding in a school zone in Nevada?

-Speeding in school zones is not a distinct misdemeanor crime from speeding.
+Speeding in school zones is not a distinct offense from speeding.
 Instead, it is an added penalty for the underlying speeding charge.
 But note that hitting a pedestrian or bicyclist while speeding is automatically charged as reckless driving.

 Nevada law prohibits people from driving faster than 15 miles per hour in a school zone, which are sections of streets which are adjacent to school property.
 Nevada law also prohibits people from driving faster than 25 miles per hour in a school crossing zone, which are sections of streets not adjacent to school property that pupils cross while following a designated walking route to school.